The Secret to Boosting Your English Fluency? Pick Up a Book

-Have you ever noticed that there is a difference between the words you recognize and the words that you use in a conversation?
+You know the grammar, you understand others, but when it’s your turn to speak… you freeze.
 Are there any words that you would recognize in a book but are not confident enough to try and use in conversation?

-One of the best ways to improve your passive vocabulary is through reading.
+Reading builds your passive vocabulary (words you recognize), which is the first step to building your active vocabulary (words you use).
 Increasing your vocabulary of passively learned words builds a great foundation for later active learning.

 Reading is not only a fun activity that opens your mind to different worlds, but it is also an effective way to improve your English skills, including your English conversation skills.